Smart Home Guide

 Amazon Echo (5th Gen) — Best for Smart Home Control

 Amazon's latest Echo remains the Swiss Army knife of smart speakers.
-Alexa supports more smart home devices than any other assistant, and the fifth-gen Echo sounds noticeably better than its predecessors with improved mid-range clarity.
+Alexa supports more smart home devices than any other assistant.
+The fifth-gen Echo sounds noticeably better than its predecessors with improved mid-range clarity.

 What it does well: